 Where it all began

-Commission4Mission is a network I founded, which supports Christian artists and enables churches to commission art at affordable prices.
-We also hold exhibitions and events which celebrate the long relationship between the arts and the church.
+Commission4Mission is a network I founded, with the aim of supporting artists and enabling churches to commission art at affordable prices.
+We also held exhibitions and events which celebrated the long relationship between the arts and the Church.
+The network has now dispersed into other artist organisations having fulfilled its original purpose.

 ‘Art is a collaboration between God and the artist, and the less the artist does the better.’